It’s one of the most known oldest architectural monuments of the Northern capital.

 In 1732-1738 the stone building of the Admiralty was designed and built by the architect I.Korobrov.
 The ship-shaped weather-vane was raised at the height of 72 meters.

 In the beginning of the 19th century, the complex was fully reconstructed under the supervision of the architect A.Zakharov.
 The building became three-stored and decorated with 56 statues, 11 bas-relief and 350 adornments.
 The idea was to demonstrate and glorify the power of the Russian fleet and to strengthen the image of Russia as a naval power.
+By the end of the 19th century, the glacis in front of the Admiralty from the side of Nevsky Prospekt was transformed into a beautiful park with a large fountain in the center and sculptures of the outstanding sons of the fatherland.
+Later, the garden was named Alexander in honor of the Emperor Alexander II.

 On the bottom of the tower from the arch sides you can see the sea Nymphs holding the Globe.
 Goddess Femida awarding the warriors and craftsmen is depicted at the front side of the porticos.
 Above the arch of the central tower – two flying Glories with bowed flags.
 Above them – a bas-relief.
 On the pediment you can also see the sculptures of ancient heroes – Alexander the Great, Pyrrhus of Epirus, Ajax, Achilles.
 There are 28 sculptural allegories of fire, water, air, four seasons and astronomy muses above the colonnade.
 On top of the central tower you will see a golden dome with a clock and octagonal torch with a smaller dome that turns into a spire of 23 meters high.
-The reconstructions took place in 1928, 1977, 1997-1998.
+The restorations took place in 1928, 1977, 1997-1998.

 The premises of the Admiralty were occupied by the naval study units, the Naval Ministry, the Naval Headquarters, the school of ship architecture.
 Since 1925, it has housed the Dzerzhinsky Higher Naval College, and since 2012 the General Headquarters of the Russian Navy are located here.